Tanaya06/Tanaya06/README.md

 [![My Skills](https://skillicons.dev/icons?i=linux,powershell,gitlab,arduino,pytorch,tensorflow,mysql,mongodb,eclipse,visualstudio)](https://skillicons.dev)

 ### Currently exploring... <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Rocket.png" alt="Rocket" width="25" height="25" />
+- :brain: Investigating ways to use AI algorithms for robotic decision-making, object recognition, and environmental interaction.
+- :bulb: Experimenting with LLMs, computer vision models, and multimodal AI to develop agents that understand both textual and visual data for automation and smart system control.
 - :electric_plug:	Focusing on microcontroller programming, real-time operating systems (RTOS), and firmware development to build efficient and reliable systems.
+- :rocket: Exploring integration of AI-driven automation in DevOps to enhance productivity, requirement validation, and design conformance.
 - :vibration_mode: Learning Bluetooth, Wi-Fi, CAN, and other communication protocols to enable seamless data exchange in embedded and robotic applications.
 - :robot: Exploring robotics fundamentals, including sensor integration, motor control, and machine vision, to create responsive and intelligent robotic systems.
-- :brain: Investigating ways to use AI algorithms for robotic decision-making, object recognition, and environmental interaction.
 - :jp: Actively learning Japanese to facilitate a career in Japan, with a focus on technical language for professional communication in electronics and robotics fields.

 ### Get in touch! :email: